whitneysit/projects/README.md

 # projects
-My projects from classes and personal endeavors
+This repository contains projects from coursework and personal endeavors.
+If you have any comments or questions please contact me at wsit@usc.edu.